 3. Conversion optimize your website so your ads actually bring results

 Most digital marketing campaigns have one final goal in mind – bring visitors to the company’s website and ensure conversion.
 Retargeting ads aren’t an exception.
-One of the key factors contributing to your high-converting ad campaign is a high-converting website.
+According to Google retargeting best practices, one of the key factors contributing to your high-converting ad campaign is a high-converting website.

 Low website loading speed, bugs in submission forms, and other errors are there to reduce your conversion rate.
 And it will definitely be unfair if you blame retargeting ads for that failure.

 We have a post dedicated to the most common SEO problems, including conversion-related ones.
 You can check it out to avoid mistakes that might cost you leads and customers.